Dortmund North Rhine-westphalia, Germany Travel Guide

 Ticks in forested areas (spring/summer) require long sleeves and trousers; check for ticks.
 Sunburn needs sunscreen, even on cloudy summer days.
 Food-borne illness is rare due to high hygiene standards.

-Germany keeps excellent food safety and hygiene standards.
+Germany keeps high food safety and hygiene standards.

 Dortmund has well-equipped hospitals, including Klinikum Dortmund and St. Johannes Hospital.

 Widely available (red "A" sign).
-A few offer late-night service (Notdienst Apotheke); check local listings.
+Some offer late-night service (Notdienst Apotheke); check local listings.

 General practitioners or specialists available.
 Appointments could be required.